 In the process of fake-tanning, only the dead skin cells are affected.
 Consequently, it’s a pretty safe solution for getting some color.
 There are no chemicals absorbed into the body, and no need for UV Exposure.

 Through the natural process of skin renewal, the dead skin will fall off over the next several days.
-Usually, the fake tan lasts for about 5-10 days before it fades.
+Usually, the fake tan lasts for around 7-14 days before it fades.

 These products can be applied on your own at home or with a little help from a friend to make sure your tan even the hard to reach places.
 Similarly, there are tanning salons where professionals apply the tanning solution for clients.